 6. Quinoa, Kale, And Butternut Squash Salad

 This butternut squash salad is the perfect side dish for any holiday event or gathering.
-It just screams Fall!
+It is great warm, cold, or at room temperature, which makes it really easy on the host.
 Swap out the kale for spinach or arugula if you’re not a fan.
-If you’re serving a vegan crowd, leave off the cheese and you’re good to go!
+If you’re serving a vegan crowd, leave off the cheese (or use a vegan one instead) and you’re good to go!

 Easy Holiday Recipes- Main Dishes